Fri September 14, 2012

 The timeline of events shows how confusion reigned from the outset.

-Once the order was given, confusion remained as students and faculty weren’t told where they were supposed to go.
+Once the order was given, confusion remained as students and faculty weren’t told where they were supposed to go, except to get "as far away as possible."
 And some that had signed up for the University’s text alert system hadn’t received any notice of the evacuation.
 That could have been due to the clogged cell networks as thousands of people in a concentrated area all got on their phones at the same time.

 Two years ago, a gunman opened fire at the Perry-Castaneda library in the middle of campus.
 No students or law enforcement were shot, but the gunman killed himself.
 The University was closed for the rest of the day.
 In that incident, within 10 minutes of the shooting, UT began posting emergency alerts.

 The best source of information from the university during the evacuation was their Twitter feed, which sent out three tweets during the first hour and a half of the evacuation.
-The latest, at around 10:50 am, said “Time specified in phone threat has passed but we have not yet cleared all buildings.
+The latest (as of this post), at around 10:50 am, said, “Time specified in phone threat has passed but we have not yet cleared all buildings.
 Decision to resume operations & classes will come shortly.”

 Steve Garza of San Antonio was taking his son, a High School senior, on a tour of campus at the time of the alarm.
 “We were just arriving for a ten o’clock tour when the siren went off,” he says.
 Students told Garza and his son about the evacuation.
 “It’s just a mass exodus.
 It’s pretty quiet, frankly.
 Everyone’s just walking away from campus.”

 Update: Just before noon, the University announced that classes would be canceled for the day and that buildings can be re-entered at noon.
 The University will resume all other campus activities at 5 p.m. except for scheduled classes.